pack3754/unco-heliostat/README.md

 This project contains _all_ of the files required to get the UNCo heliostat up and running.
 The files are organized into the following structure:

+* CMakeLists.txt - cross platform makefiles to compile the Heliostat package
 * config - top-level package configuration, including versionn numbers and doxygen configuration files.
 * docs - All project documentation will be organized here.
 * docs/doxy - Additional doxygen pages to help with source code documentation